NorthernWidget-Skunkworks/Haar_Library/README.md

 Return the currently stored pressure [in mBar].

 #### Parameters
-* `Update` Read and store a new pressure value before sending?
+* `update` Read and store a new pressure value before sending?
 By default is false; simply returns the already-available pressure value.

 #### `public float `[`getHumidity`](#classHaar_1afacacfa4b648e9aed0c8b42f3f078246)`(bool update)`

 Return the currently stored relative humidity [%].

 #### Parameters
-* `Update` Read and store a new pressure value before sending?
+* `update` Read and store a new pressure value before sending?
 By default is false; simply returns the already-available RH value.

 #### `public float `[`getTemperature`](#classHaar_1ac0c2a08ab816a6fa66bc1a4e41598956)`(Sensor Device,bool update)`